al1can/messager/README.md

 ## To-Do:
 - [ ] Auth with JWT
-    Have problems with generating keys using 'php bin/console lexik:jwt:generate-keypair' Returns
+    - Have problems with generating keys using `php bin/console lexik:jwt:generate-keypair`
+    - Returns:
-    '[critical] Error thrown while running command "lexik:jwt:generate-keypair --overwrite".
+    `[critical] Error thrown while running command "lexik:jwt:generate-keypair --overwrite".
 Message: "error:02001002:system library:fopen:No such file or directory"
     In GenerateKeyPairCommand.php line 161:
-    error:02001002:system library:fopen:No such file or directory'
+    error:02001002:system library:fopen:No such file or directory`
 - [ ] Auth with phone number
 - [x] Send group messages
 - [ ] Write tests